-A wide range of services and supports are provided to learners who have been identified with special education disabilities to meet their unique needs and ensure that each child is College and Career Ready when they graduate from High School.
-To meet learner needs within the least restrictive environment and ensure that all learners receive the most appropriate education possible, all learners with identified disabilities will be instructed in regular education classes.
-Exceptions to this may be made when individual needs require special education course development.
+A wide range of services and supports are provided to learners who have been identified with educational disabilities requiring special education services to meet their unique needs and ensure that each child is College and Career Ready when they graduate from High School.
+To meet learner needs within the least restrictive environment and ensure that all learners receive a FAPE (Free Appropriate Public Education), all learners with identified disabilities will be instructed in regular education classes.
+Exceptions to this may be made when individual needs require additional special education programming and course development to meet individualized disability-related needs.
 In those situations, the learner's IEP team will outline the need for specially designed instruction which is aligned with common core standards and the school curriculum.
 Each learner's IEP team makes placement decisions in courses and instruction based on factors such as subject matter and disability related needs.